adobe/target-nodejs-sdk/README.md

 ### Incidental Property Token in getOffers call

 A property token can also be specified in an individual getOffers call.
 This is done by [adding a property object with token to the request](https://developers.adobetarget.com/api/delivery-api/#section/User-Permissions-(Premium)).
 A property token specified in this way takes precedent over one set in the config.

-If you are using local decisioning, remember that a property-specific artifact will be loaded if a token is specified in the config.
-So beware of a case where you specify "property-token-A" in the config object, and then in a subsequent call to getOffers, override it with "property-token-B".
-In that case, the experiences for "property-token-B" may not be available and a warning will be logged.
-If you intend to make many getOffers calls with varying property token values, do not to add a property token to the config.
-That way you can ensure the appropriate experiences are considered regardless of execution mode.

 ```js
 const CONFIG = {